 3.3 Analysis of Visual Data – Number of Adults.

 A similar analysis can be done on the total number of adult amphibians detected.
-In Alice Lake there were only a total of 7 frogs detect over the three years – the data is just too sparse to analyze at this time.
+In Alice Lake there were only a total of 7 frogs detected over the three years – the data is just too sparse to analyze at this time.

 4. Summary